 TIG is renowned as a platform for technical discussion across the titanium industry, bridging the full spectrum of stakeholders from academic researchers to supply chain and end-users.
 Quarterly meetings structured around technical themes allow members to benefit from knowledge transfer whilst promoting their products and services.
 See our events list in the menu above.

 Visits to TIG Members’ Facilities

 TIG enables members to raise their profile in the titanium industry.
-In addition to direct interaction with other TIG members through quarterly meetings, TIG provides an online suppliers directory which is widely promoted across the metals and manufacturing industry through NAMTEC’s extensive network of contacts.
+In addition to direct interaction with other TIG members through quarterly meetings, TIG provides an online suppliers directory on the IOM3 website.

 Strengthening Links between Academia and Industry